Vicchang/RayarkTutorial/PresentationWeek3.md

   ```

 * ## What’s the difference among Interpreter, Compiler, and JIT?
 What’s the pros and cons of JIT?
+  * Compiler is a progress to transfer source code to machine code.
+During the transfromation, scanner, parser, optimizer and ..etc occur in order to generate high performance machine code.
+It is important to know that all of the progresses happened when you build your
+    source code, instead of executing the program.
+Hence, compiler is also called "static compilation".
+C++ is one of the example.
+    Pros:
+    1. Better execution performance since os only needs to excute machine code without any other effert.
+    2. Better optimization on static code.
+    Cons:
+    1. Non-portible.
+    2. Lack of runtime optimization.
+    3. Huge compile time.

+  * Interpreter has the same goal as compiler.
+However, the time of transfering source code to machine code is different.
+The progress takes place when you execute the program.
+The interpreter will scan, parse, optimize the source code and futhermore
+    optimize the runtime objects.
+It is so called "dynamic compilation".
+Python is one of the classic example.
+    Pros:
+    1. Runtime optimization
+    2. Portable
+    3. No compile time.
+    Cons:
+    1. Less execution speed.
+    2. Less static source code optimization.

+  * JIT is known as "Just in Time Compilation".
+Basicly, it is the hybrid of compiler and interpreter.
+It has pros and cons of both compiler and interpreter.
+A JIT will first compile source code to bytecode.
+After that, the bytecode is interpreted by
+    virtural machine.
+In theory, it could reach the performance of compiler or even better.
+C# and Java are the representattion of JIT.
+    Pros:
+    1. Portable
+    2. Less compile time
+    3. Good execution performance
+    4. Runtime optimization.
+    5. Good static source code optimization.
+    Cons:

 * ## Does delegate hold any reference?